vojtechruz/vojtechruzicka-blog/src/pages/intellij-idea-tips-tricks-postfix-code-completion/index.md

 Displaying available templates
 ------------------------------

 It is not necessary to memorize all the postfix templates.
 Instead, you can use a handy shortcut to show the available postfixes: *Ctrl + J* (or *⌘ + J* on Mac).
 It will open a popup, which only shows items relevant to the given context, not all the existing templates.
-That means - if you open it when the cursor is next to a collection type, it will only show postfixes applicable to collection.
+That means - if you open it when the cursor is next to a collection type, it will only show postfixes applicable to a collection.

 ![show-actions-postfix-code-completion](./show-actions-postfix-code-completion.png)